Congratulations to our 2019 CRM award recipients

 Oak Bay Heritage Foundation Award

-Congratulations to Michaela Sawyer, the recipient of our August 2019 Oak Bay Heritage Foundation Award!
+Congratulations to Rosemary Kemp, Lorinda Fraser and Michaela Sawyer, the recipients of our December 2019 and August 2019 Oak Bay Heritage Foundation Award!

 Kalman Award for International Heritage Studies

-Congratulations to Maria Buhne, the recipient of our 2019 Kalman Award for International Heritage Studies!
+Congratulations to Janice Niemann and Maria Buhne, recipients of our 2019 Kalman Award for International Heritage Studies!

 Maria Buhne is a graduate student at the University of Victoria in the Department of Art History and Visual Studies.
 Funds from the Kalman Award for International Heritage Studies will be used to support her research in the UK at Hilltop Cottage house museum, the Victoria and Albert Museum and the British Museum in 2019.
 Learning directly from the success of the UK National Trust in preserving national historical and heritage sites, Maria hopes to make a positive impact on the safeguarding of Canadian cultural heritage as critical sites of education and cultural understanding.